FREQUENTLY ASKED QUESTIONS

 Who runs Elgon Empowerment?

-Currently it’s the ‘5’ Musketeers.
-Elgon Empowerment has 5 founding trustee’s each leading on a different arm of our associations operations and running.
-We’re a mixed matched group of UK professionals, we’re from different walks on life, with different backgrounds, yet we all have one thing in common: we deeply care about the work of Elgon Empowerment.
+Currently it’s the ‘4’ Musketeers.
+Elgon Empowerment has 4 founding trustee’s each leading on a different arm of our charities operations.
+We’re a mixed matched group of UK professionals, we’re from different walks on life, with different backgrounds, yet we all have one thing in common: we believe we can use the privilege of being residents of the UK to do something good.

 Social empowerment means nothing to me, what do you actually do?